pocorall/hello-scaloid-sbt/README.markdown

 Build
 -----
-You can build using sbt:
+You can build this project using sbt:

     $ sbt android:package